Synthetixio/SIPs/SIPS/margin.md

 require a two-stage process.

 1. First the user indicates their intention to alter their position by committing to the chain their intended margin, leverage, and market side.
-2. After two price updates, the order is ready to be committed; a keeper finalises the transaction.
+2. After a price update is received, the order is ready to be committed; a keeper finalises the transaction.
 The contract is then active; the entry price and funding are computed relative to this time.

 At both steps, the wallet must contain enough sUSD to service the intended margin after fees, or else the order will revert, or be dropped.